Nicholas Allen KC

 Nicholas is a member of the FPRC Early Resolution Sub-Group which revised the FPR 2010 pre-application finance and children protocols.
 He was appointed by Mostyn J and Peel J to be a member of the committee revising the Family Court’s Standard Financial Orders which were published in 2023.

 Nicholas co-authored the FLBA’s ‘Good Practice’ guidance for FDR Appointments much of which was later included in similar guidance published both by Resolution and the Family Justice Council.
-He has recently co-authored (with Rhys Taylor of 36 Family and Andrew Day of St. Ives Chambers) Guidance for the Bar on Neutral Evaluation which will be published on the ADR section of the Bar Council website.
+He has recently co-authored (with Rhys Taylor of 36 Family and Andrew Day of St. Ives Chambers) Guidance for the Bar on Neutral Evaluation which was published on the ADR section of the Bar Council website in November 2024.
 He also contributed to Resolution’s Guide to Good Practice for Family Lawyers on Working with the Bar in Family Cases (2018 revision).

 Nicholas is a member of the Family Solutions Group which is preparing a follow up to its first report (‘What about me’ published in November 2020) focusing on what the modern family law professional should look like.
 He was a member of the JUSTICE Working Party, Improving Access to Justice for Separating Families, chaired by Professor Gillian Douglas, which published its report in 2022.